 I was also aware that the Tax Man and the VAT man would each want a cut.
 So would the publisher and the book seller, and you have to market the thing.
 Eventually I came to a decision that they’d all had one crack at the cherry and it didn’t exactly make me rich last time!
 A much more limited edition might even make me poor, so I thought bu**er it, I’ll give it away for nothing.

-And that’s exactly what I’m going to do, a completely revised and updated version of my legering book will be made available here, exclusively at www.BobRobertsOnline.co.uk in chapter format.
-I’ll stick up three to begin with and then let you have one a month until the whole thing is up here.
+And that’s exactly what I’m going to do, a completely revised and updated version of my legering book will be made available here, exclusively, in chapter format.
+Just a chapter now and then until the whole thing is up on line.
 That way it will be available to all, young and old, rich or poor, English speaking or otherwise, for FREE!!!

-The beauty of this is that I can actually add expand the content as time goes by and new legering techniques evolve.
+The beauty of this is that the content can be expanded as time goes by and new legering techniques evolve.
 Imagine, your own living book; a book that never ends, that is never quite finished and one that you might even consider contributing to yourself.

 Tales Of The Riverbank

-In complete contrast to my instructional opus I’ve written another book titled, ‘Tales From The Riverbank’.
-I used to write a column under the same heading for David Hall’s Coarse Fishing magazine way, way back and I guess in this day and age it would be described as a blog.
-It chronicled my fishing life as I travelled around fishing with mates and rubbing shoulders with many an angler who were or went on to become household names.
+In complete contrast you’ll find chapters from another book titled, ‘Tales From The Riverbank’.
+Bob used to write a column under the same heading for David Hall’s Coarse Fishing magazine way, way back.
+In this day and age it would be described as a blog.
+It chronicled his fishing life as he travelled around fishing with mates and rubbing shoulders with many an angler who were or went on to become household names.
 There were plenty who didn’t but what they all shared was a depth of character and that certain twinkle in their eyes.
 These were anglers who could fish a bit yet still knew how to laugh.

 So, imagine someone’s ‘best of’ the blogs taken from a lifetime of blogs that describe the highs, lows and more than a few laugh out loud escapades gleaned from a varied and interesting fishing life.
 This is Bob Roberts’ compilation album of tales you will never have read about elsewhere.